shijin-p/nominatim-docker/README.md

 # Nominatim Docker

+In progress -> update to Nominatim 3.0.1 - PostgreSQL 9.6.5 - Ubuntu 16.04 - Nginx - India

 Run [http://wiki.openstreetmap.org/wiki/Nominatim](http://wiki.openstreetmap.org/wiki/Nominatim) in a docker container.
 Clones the current master and builds it.
 This is always the latest version, be cautious as it may be unstable.

 Uses Ubuntu 14.04 and PostgreSQL 9.3